-- External Events: External events are actions that a contact takes outside of Listrak, typically on your site, that make the contact eligible for a conversation.
+External events are actions that a contact takes outside of Listrak, typically on your site, that makes the contact eligible for a conversation.
 Common external events include: subscription points (such as pop-up or footer signup), abandoning a cart, browsing an item, making a purchase, or importing a list of contacts from an external source.

-- List: List triggers are actions that take place inside Listrak when the information about a contact is updated.
-List triggers include: subscribing a contact, updating a segment, or updating a contact's address.
+List events are actions that can take place inside of Listrak, when the information about a contact is updated, or on your site.
+List events include:

 The message step indicates the specific message a contact will receive as they progress through the workflow.

-An action step performs a type of action as a contact progresses through a workflow.
-Common action steps include: setting a coupon code, placing contacts in a group for a split test, or adding information to a contact's profile.
+An action step writes data into a contact's profile or performs an action as a contact progresses through a workflow.
+Common action steps include: writing a coupon code, placing contacts in a group for a split test, or adding information to a contact's profile.